Adam Loewen

 Adam Alexander Loewen (born April 9, 1984) is a Canadian former professional baseball pitcher and outfielder.
 He played in Major League Baseball (MLB) for the Baltimore Orioles, Toronto Blue Jays, Philadelphia Phillies, and Arizona Diamondbacks.

-Loewen pitched in major leagues for the Orioles from 2006 to 2008, before converting to a position player.
+Loewen pitched in the major leagues for the Orioles from 2006 to 2008, before converting to a position player.
 He played with the Blue Jays as an outfielder in 2011.
-After spending the next two seasons in the minor leagues as a position player, Loewen converted back into a pitcher, and was called up to the Phillies in August 2015.
+After spending the next two seasons in the minor leagues as a position player, Loewen converted back to a pitcher, and was called up to the Phillies in August 2015.
 He pitched for the Diamondbacks in 2016.

-Though there have been full-time pitchers who have converted to full-time position players, and vice versa, Loewen's three stage career (converting from full-time pitcher to full-time position player and back to full-time pitcher) is unique in major league history.
+Though there have been full-time pitchers who have converted to full-time position players, and vice versa, Loewen's three-stage career (converting from full-time pitcher to full-time position player and back to full-time pitcher) is unique in major league history.

 Biography

 Loewen grew up in Surrey, British Columbia, and was both a starting pitcher and first baseman for Kennedy-Surrey Little League, the team that represented Canada at the 1996 Little League World Series in Williamsport, Pennsylvania.
 He would go on to attend Fraser Valley Christian High School and play baseball for the Whalley Chiefs of the British Columbia Premier Baseball League.
 He committed to play college baseball at Arizona State.
 While still in high school, he pitched a no-hitter against the Dominican Summer League Pirates for the Canadian national baseball team.